 The actual layout varied somewhat from the plan, partly because it was decided to locate the large sign on the west corner of the garden rather than the southern.
 Also, the diagram shown above includes only the plants ordered through the grant program.
 Once all of those were planted, more room was left than expected, so an additional 10 species were ordered and planted.
-For a complete list of flowers that are included in the garden, see the wildflower gallery or the list (D) below.

 The final selection was made to include flowers that covered the blooming season, from early spring to late fall.
 Many were chosen from the list of those being planted from seed in the park as part of the Dane County Parks Natural Areas Program.
 Also consulted were recommendations from the Xerces Society, the US Fish and Wildlife Service and "Supporting Native Bees - Our Essential Pollinators," UW Extension publication G4001.

 The template (A) allowed for experimentation, aided in estimating the number of plants that would fit, and helped in their selection and placement according to height and light requirements.
 Shorter plants went along the edges, so as not to obstruct the view of taller ones, shade tolerant plants could be placed nearer the oak tree, including some that preferred an oak canopy.